Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/3-debugging-vitis.md

 4. Select **Run → Step Into** to step into the ``init_platform()`` routine.

-    Program executes one step.
+    The program executes one step.
 The call stack is now two levels deep.

 5. Select **Run → Resume** to continue running the program to the breakpoint.